JsISU29/COMS-579-Project/README.md

 Python 3.10 or higher

-An OpenAI API key in your System Evironment for accessing OpenAI's embeddings You could set up your OpenAI API key in system enviroment by: https://platform.openai.com/docs/quickstart?context=python
+An OpenAI API key in your System Evironment for accessing OpenAI's embeddings.
+You could set up your OpenAI API key in system enviroment by: https://platform.openai.com/docs/quickstart?context=python

-A Pinecone API key in your System Evironment for indexing and querying vectors You could set up your Pinecone API key in system enviroment by: https://docs.pinecone.io/guides/getting-started/authentication
+A Pinecone API key in your System Evironment for indexing and querying vectors.
+You could set up your Pinecone API key in system enviroment by: https://docs.pinecone.io/guides/getting-started/authentication

 # Installation